-Here’s what you need to know about winter bird feeding and creating a haven for wild birds in your backyard during the coldest months.
+Here’s what you need to know about winter bird feeding, bird food, and creating a haven for wild birds in your backyard during the coldest months.

 The cold and snowy winter months can be hard for all wildlife, including our favorite backyard birds.
 For wild birds, the tough weeks of winter can be especially hard, as most food has run out.
 A reliable source of food from our gardens and feeders can make all the difference after a severe snow or ice storm.
 By keeping your bird feeders full of the food they need, you’ll find that helping backyard birds through the winter is both easy and rewarding.

 Wild birds may benefit from bird feeders year-round, but they need them most in winter.
 Energy-rich seeds and suet provide our feathered friends with the calories they need to keep warm, especially when food is scarce or buried under ice and snow.
 To attract winter birds to your backyard, consider setting out one or more of the following:

 - Suet in a Suet Feeder.
 Made with rendered fat, nuts and seeds, suet is a high-fat feed that attracts woodpeckers, thrashers and other insect-eating birds.